-"I'll make you."
+"Don't make this a big deal, Keira."
 I swallowed.
-Those words scared me.
 I slowly walked over to the chair.
 He leaned against the wall next to the chair.

 "Someone…someone…" His blue eyes looked into mine with rage and sadness.
 "Did someone rape you?"
 A panicked look spread across my face before I realized it.
 I jerked my body back as far into the chair I could get, and the fork fell from my hand and clattered onto the table.
-I felt tears well up in my eyes I shook my head no, and stared down at the plate of pancakes that looked perfect.
+Tears welled up in my eyes for the first time in a while.
+I shook my head no, and stared down at the plate of pancakes that looked perfect.

-"They came close?"
-He asked again.
+"They came close?" he asked again.
 Then it started.
 At first it was just a small tear, and my hand moved up fast to wipe it away.
 Then everything came pouring out.
-I wanted my brother back.
-I needed him.
-The whole time he was alive I was telling myself I was keeping him going, keeping his grades up, him full, making sure he was ok.
-I didn't know that he was keeping me going too.
+I wanted my sister back.
+I needed her.
+The whole time she was alive I was telling myself I was keeping her going, keeping her grades up, her full, making sure she was ok.
+I didn't know that she was keeping me going too.
 So I cried.
 I cried for everything I lost, and everything I wanted.

 "Oh, shit," I heard a voice say, and then the tray that was on my lap disappeared.
 I didn't look up, I didn't want to see that face, the one that felt sorry for me.
 I have seen it a time too many.
 "Hey... are you ok?"
 That stupid question.
 I was obviously not okay.
 I wished people would stop asking me that, and I wished I would stop answering that question with yes.